-Ted Matherly, Jared Watson and Kalinda Ukanwa, under review, Journal of Marketing.
+Ted Matherly, Jared Watson and Kalinda Ukanwa, “Dynamic Effects of First-Person Pronouns on Content Engagement,” under review at the Journal of Marketing Research.

 Cover photo by bixentro, licensed Attribution 2.0 Generic (CC BY 2.0 DEED).